 Is there any actual requirement under the law for overnight guests or is it simply landlord preference?

 - There is no law regarding how long overnight guests may stay.

-- However, if you agree to the terms under the contact for your lease, 3 nights for example, you must adhere to those terms or you could be evicted.
+- However, if you agree to the terms under the contract for your lease, 3 nights, for example, you must adhere to those terms or you could be evicted.